elierotenberg/react-rails-starterkit/README.md

         - reduce console verbosity,
         - disable long traces support for `setImmediate` and `Promise`.

-    - `gulp watch` that "just works", including `watchify + browserify` for super fast incremental builds,
+    - `gulp watch` that "just works", including a custom livereload implementation for super fast dev workflow,

     - Style processing
         - `normalize.css` included by default,
         - `autoprefixer` and `css-min` (in `production` mode) on components styles and stylesheets,
+        - `imagemin` from `images/` to `static/`,
         - optionally declare your components' style in their class definition, they get processed and bundled into `components.css` and served statically.
 Who needs a CSS preprocessor when you get the full power of JS?